Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Experiment Setup

 \section{Experiment Setup}

 The software developed for the simulation was made using the Unity game engine, version 2022.3.28f1, and C\#.
-Blender 4.2 was used to model the street and re-pivot the vehicles.
-Most of the data capture process was done using Unity's built in physics system, specifically it's ray-casting functionality.
+Blender 4.2 was used to model the street, as well as adjust the pivot and size of the vehicles.
+Most of the data capture process was done using Unity's built-in physics and collision system for its ray-casting functionality.
+Physics were not used for anything else.

-Fig. \ref{fig:all_vehicle_setups} illustrates the configuration of all positions that \textit{Target Vehicles} and \textit{Filler Vehicles} occupied for this experiment, depending on their type.
+Since the amount of \textit{Blocking Vehicles} on the road will influence how much of the \textit{Target Vehicle} is visible, multiple \textit{Simulation Runs} were done varying the number of \textit{Blocking Vehicles} on the road.
+Fig. \ref{fig:all_vehicle_setups} illustrates the configuration of all positions that \textit{Target Vehicles} and \textit{Blocking Vehicles} occupied for this experiment, depending on their type. \begin{itemize} \item The total amount of vehicles may be between 1 and 4 for scenarios where the \textit{Target Vehicle} is on the road closest to the sidewalk (Fig. \ref{fig:all_vehicle_setups} (a, e, j, n)(1,2,3)).
+This is because exposedness in that case can only be affected by \textit{Blocking Vehicles} placed on the sidewalk (Fig. \ref{fig:all_vehicle_setups} (a, e, j, n)(4)) or in front of the \textit{Target Vehicle}.

+\item The total amount of vehicles is always 1 when the \textit{Target Vehicle} is located on the west alleyway (Fig. \ref{fig:all_vehicle_setups} (b, f, j, n)(4)), since there is no position where \textit{Blocking Vehicles} may block it.

+\item The total amount of vehicles may be between 1 and 7 when the \textit{Target Vehicle} is located on the right-hand side of the road (Fig. \ref{fig:all_vehicle_setups}(c, g, k, o)(5,6,7)), since it may be blocked by other vehicles in those positions, as well as vehicles on the left side (Fig. \ref{fig:all_vehicle_setups} (c, g, k, o)(1 to 4)).

+\item The total amount of vehicles may be between 1 and 8 when the \textit{Target Vehicle} is positioned on the east alleyway (Fig. \ref{fig:all_vehicle_setups} (d, h, l, p)(8)), since it can be blocked by any other vehicle on the road.